-Deciding between the Galaxy Watch Active and the Apple Watch Series 3
+Should you buy the Galaxy Watch Active or the Apple Watch Series 3?

 |✔️

-There's also a major difference in the design.
-Many people prefer a traditional circular watch face, which makes the Galaxy Watch Active a better pick.
-We should note that it also beats the Apple Watch's battery life by about a day or so.
+There's also a pretty big difference in the designs.
+Many people prefer a traditional circular watch face, making the Galaxy Watch Active slightly more attractive.
+It also beats the Apple Watch's battery life by about a day or so.
 However, the Galaxy Watch Active only comes in one size, 40mm, and four colors: black, silver, rose gold, and green.
-The Apple Watch is available in 38mm or 42mm and two colors: silver and space gray.
+The Apple Watch is available in 38mm or 42mm sizes and has two colors: silver and Space Gray.

-While design and battery life are important, so are the features and functions.
-Both of these watches offer heart-rate monitoring, but the Apple Watch is a bit more advanced in this area.
-Neither of these models have an electrocardiogram (ECG) sensor, but the Apple Watch Series 3 does have an FDA-approved irregular heart rhythm notification.
-This feature tracks your heart rate in the background and will alert you if it detects irregularities that could be related to a heart condition called atrial fibrillation.
+While design and battery life are essential, so are the features and overall functionality.
+For example, both of these watches offer heart-rate monitoring and onboard GPS.
+Neither model has an electrocardiogram (ECG) sensor, but the Apple Watch Series 3 has an FDA-approved irregular heart rhythm notification.
+This feature tracks your heart rate in the background and alerts you if an irregularity is detected that could be related to a heart condition called atrial fibrillation (AFib).

-The Galaxy Watch Active, on the other hand, only offers basic monitoring along with low and high heart rate alerts.
+The Galaxy Watch Active, on the other hand, offers more basic heart-rate monitoring along with low and high heart rate alerts.
 There is My BP Lab, which can record blood pressure readings.
-Some people might find this feaure to be useful but it's not quite as impressive or advanced as the irregular heart rhythm notification offered by Apple.
+Some people might find this feature useful, but it's not quite as advanced as the irregular heart rhythm notification offered by Apple.

 The good news is that both models offer solid fitness and health tracking features.
-While the Apple Watch still isn't offering its own sleep tracking feature, there are many different apps that can be downloaded to resolve this.
-Whether you prefer to use the native activity tracking in either device or you like to connect your favorite fitness apps, like MyFitnessPal or Strava, there's plenty to choose from.
+While the Apple Watch Series 3 now provides sleep tracking, there's some debate about its accuracy.
+Additionally, the company offers a new subscription service called Apple Fitness+ compatible with the Apple Watch Series 3.
+Users can access a robust library of video-led workouts displayed on most Apple devices.
+Your real-time Apple Watch data will be conveniently shown on the screen during your exercise.

-Speaking of apps, there's no getting around the fact that the app selection on the Apple Watch is superior to that of the Galaxy Watch Active.
+There's no getting around the fact that the app selection on the Apple Watch is superior to that of the Galaxy Watch Active.
 Tizen OS has come a long way, but it still doesn't live up to Apple's selection.
-That being said, Android users will likely be able to find everything they need when it comes to apps.
-However, iPhone users might be less than thrilled with the Galaxy Watch Active's app selection.
+That said, Android users will likely find everything they need when it comes to apps.
+However, iPhone users might be less thrilled with the Galaxy Watch Active app selection.

+Despite being over two years old, Samsung is still making an effort to provide useful updates to the Galaxy Watch Active.
+For example, users will now have access to the advanced fall detection feature.
+When a fall is detected, the watch will send an SOS notification to pre-selected contacts.

+The Group Challenge feature lets users add friends and family members to a Challenge to either work out as a team or compete against each other.
+Additionally, Samsung added several new watch face options so that users can take personalization a step further.
+It's not as robust or advanced as the latest Galaxy Watch 4, but the Galaxy Watch Active is great for budget shoppers and beginners who are just starting their smartwatch journey.

+Galaxy Watch Active vs. Apple Watch Series 3: Which should you buy?

-While we're partial to the Galaxy Watch Active, there are valid reasons to choose either of these smartwatches.
-Those who are already accustomed to Apple devices and want a watch with cellular connectivity will benefit from the Apple Watch Series 3.
-Be prepared to add $100 on to the price tag for this feature, though.
+While you might've guessed that we're partial to the Galaxy Watch Active, there are many valid reasons to choose either one of these smartwatches.
+For example, if you're already a well-established iOS user and you want a smartwatch with cellular connectivity, you'll likely benefit from the Apple Watch Series 3.
+It has a few benefits over the Galaxy Watch Active, including the irregular heart rhythm notification and superior app support.
+However, be prepared to charge your watch daily.
+The LTE-enabled model will also be more expensive than the standard GPS model.

-It's worth noting that the Galaxy Watch Active has a second edition, which includes a more expensive LTE model.
-The Galaxy Watch Active 2 offers two sizes and comes with ECG.
-One of its major selling points upon release was the new digital touch bezel, but the latest update brings this feature to the original Galaxy Watch Active as well.
-Apple's latest release, the Apple Watch Series 5, also comes with ECG.
-There are still two size options and it finally offers the always-on display that Apple users have been waiting for.

-If you're not investing in a smartwatch for LTE connectivity, you could be perfectly happy with the original Galaxy Watch Active.
-It offers a sleek, timeless design, up to two days of battery life, and can be enjoyed by both Android and iPhone users.
-Not to mention that it has a budget-friendly price tag that's even a bit lower than the Apple Watch Series 3, which makes it all the more appealing.
+If you're an Android user who wants an LTE-enabled smartwatch, you should consider stretching your budget and buying the Galaxy Watch Active 2.
+The second edition offers two size options as well as ECG.
+However, if you don't need these extras, the Galaxy Wach Active is a wonderfully affordable smartwatch with several perks to go around.
+Popular features include activity/sleep tracking, heart-rate monitoring, automatic workout tracking, and Samsung Pay.

 Keep going longer

 Fitness and health tracking, heart-rate monitoring, GPS, music storage with Spotify, and two-day battery life.
-What more could you need?
+What more do you need?
 Cellular connectivity, maybe.
-Otherwise, the Galaxy Watch Active is a fitness tracking champion that you'll be glad to have on your team.
+Otherwise, the Galaxy Watch Active is a fitness tracking champ that you'll be glad to have on your team.

 Extra smarts

-The Apple Watch will likely win the heart of existing Apple users.
+The Apple Watch is great for existing iOS users.
 It's a more seamless experience, after all.
-You'll also have optional cellular connectivity if you're willing to pay for it.
-Don't forget GPS, health and fitness tracking, advanced heart-rate monitoring, and music storage with Apple Music.
+You can also have optional LTE connectivity if you're willing to pay more.
+Don't forget GPS, health/fitness tracking, advanced heart-rate monitoring, and music storage with Apple Music.

 We may earn a commission for purchases using our links.
 Learn more.